-- Deployment — Both Tableau Server (on-premises or public cloud) and Tableau Online (fully-hosted SaaS) leverage your existing technology investments and integrate into your IT infrastructure to provide a self-service, modern analytics platform for your users.
+- Deployment — Both Tableau Server (on-premises or public cloud) and Tableau Cloud (fully-hosted SaaS) leverage your existing technology investments and integrate into your IT infrastructure to provide a self-service, modern analytics platform for your users.
 For Tableau Server, your systems administrator along with the Tableau Server Administrator will install and configure.
-For Tableau Online, you will work with select IT roles to integrate.
+For Tableau Cloud, you will work with select IT roles to integrate.
 A desktop administrator will deploy client applications to licensed users of Tableau Desktop and Tableau Prep Builder.
-For Tableau CRM, deployment is typically led by the Salesforce Administrator.
+For CRM Analytics, deployment is typically led by the Salesforce Administrator.
 For mobile use cases, Tableau Mobile can be published to your organization’s mobile device management solution.
 Tableau Deployment walks through the entire installation & configuration process and provides best practices along the way.

 - Monitoring — Data is critical to doing analytics at scale.
 Ongoing, proactive hardware and application monitoring are required to deploy and operate Tableau Server and meet business requirements and performance expectations of your user community.
 Without monitoring, a “set it and forget it” mentality will likely be met with inadequate resources that fail to support the workload of highly-engaged users.
 Administrators should work together to ensure performance and stability of the platform to meet evolving business needs.
-For Tableau Online, it is critical to understand job status for data refreshes, site size, and licenses.
-Likewise, for Tableau CRM, it is critical to monitor data jobs in Data Manager and predictions in Model Manager to maintain data refreshes, the accuracy of models, and view any potential alerts or warnings.
+For Tableau Cloud, it is critical to understand job status for data refreshes, site size, and licenses.
+Likewise, for CRM Analytics, it is critical to monitor data jobs in Data Manager and predictions in Model Manager to maintain data refreshes, the accuracy of models, and view any potential alerts or warnings.
 For more information, see Tableau Monitoring.